SW Glove Supply Intelligence

 What alternatives should we approve now?

-Identify equivalent gloves before availability becomes limited.
+Identify equivalent gloves before availability or transit timing becomes limited.

 4